okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-sign-in-widget/main/index.md

 - Configure a redirect to the Okta Identity Cloud
 - Create an Okta session
-- Open a URL specified in the widget
+- Open a URL specified in the Sign-In Widget

 Remove the redirect configuration (`setCookieAndRedirect()`) line shown in the following snippet: